 - Understand the importance of food safety

 Want to sign-up for a program?
 Have a question?

 Contact your local EFNEP Nutrition Educator for more information about our services, eligibility and how to sign-up for a free program that best meet your needs.

-The USDA National Institute of Food and Agriculture's Expanded Food and Nutrition Education Program (EFNEP) currently operates in all 50 states.
+The USDA National Institute of Food and Agriculture's Expanded Food and Nutrition Education Program (EFNEP) currently operates in all 50 states and 6 territories.